braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/customization/custom_sounds.md

 - µLaw
 - aLaw

 You can package the audio data in an AIFF, WAV, or CAF file.
-In Xcode, add the sound file to your project as a nonlocalized resource of the application bundle.
+In Xcode, add the sound file to your project as a non-localized resource of the application bundle.

 You may use the afconvert tool to convert sounds.
 For example, to convert the 16-bit linear PCM system sound Submarine.aiff to IMA4 audio in a CAF file, use the following command in the terminal: